Lavern Ahlstrom: Political career

 In the 1997 Alberta general election he would go against Lund for a second time coming up with his best electoral result ever, finishing a close second again.
 He would attempt another run against Lund in the 2001 Alberta general election this time being defeated finishing second in a landslide.
 He would run for the last time in the 2004 Alberta general election this time as party leader finishing in a second place tie.

 Leader of Social Credit

 Ahlstrom was elected leader of Social Credit after James Alberts departed in 2001 after a poor showing in the 2001 Alberta general election.
 Ahlstrom's leadership of the Alberta Social Credit Party has been notable for the party re-embracing elements of Social Credit economic and monetary theory.
 Electoral wise he led the party to a better showing running 43 candidates in the 2004 Alberta general election earning 1.2% of the popular vote.
 The last election contested under his leadership was the Drumheller-Stettler by election held in June 2007.
 Social Credit finished a very strong third vastly improving their showing in the district over 2004.

-He resigned as leader and was replaced by Len Skowronski in November 2007.
+Ahlstrom resigned as leader and was replaced by Len Skowronski in November 2007.
+He died on April 12, 2024, at the age of 87.